Institute of Information and Communication Technologies (ITACA)

 The challenge of current techniques

-To analyze the heart’s electrical activity, electrophysiology usually relies on invasive techniques that require the insertion of catheters inside the organ.
+To analyze the heart’s electrical activity, electrophysiology often relies on invasive techniques that involve inserting catheters into the heart.
 Although effective, these procedures are complex, costly, and not without risk.

 On the other hand, the non-invasive technique of Electrocardiographic Imaging (ECGi) uses electrodes placed on the patient’s torso to create maps of the heart’s electrical activity.
 It is used for arrhythmia diagnosis and to guide treatments such as ablation or pacemaker implantation.
 However, traditional ECGi methods generated maps with errors, hindering clinical interpretation.